-Columns (4) and (9) of Table 8 display the results of the asset pricing tests with the HML and dollar factors simultaneously as risk factors.
-It is again apparent that the HML carry factor subsumes the intermediary capital shock as we observe significant prices of risk for the cross-sections of the carry trade and all portfolios at 8.4% and 8.8% per annum respectively, while intermediary capital shocks are not significantly priced for any of the cross-sections.
-Furthermore note that dollar risk is never significantly priced, despite earlier findings that a large amount of exchange rate fluctuations are explained by average changes in the dollar, which presumably represent one source of risk, consistent with my previous findings when comparing intermediary capital and dollar risk.
+Columns (4) and (9) of Table 7 display the results of the asset pricing tests with the HML and dollar factors simultaneously as risk factors.
+It is again apparent that the HML carry factor subsumes the intermediary capital shock as we observe significant prices of risk for the cross-sections of the carry trade and all portfolios at 8.4% and 7.2% per annum respectively.
+Intermediary capital is again subsumed by the HML carry factor for the carry trade, but is marginally significant for the joint cross-section with a risk price of 1.9%.
+The results show that while intermediary capital serves as a relevant risk factor for both the carry and joint cross-sections in absence of the HML carry factor, the HML carry factor serves as the more dominant pricing factor, either mitigating or eliminating the relevance of intermediary capital entirely.
+I interpret this as evidence that the HML carry factor encapsulates a wider array of sources of global risk of which intermediary capital is one.
+Furthermore note that dollar risk is never significantly priced, despite earlier findings that a large amount of exchange rate fluctuations are explained by average changes in the dollar, which presumably represent one source of risk, consistent with my previous findings when comparing intermediary capital and dollar risk without the HML carry factor.

-Columns (5) and (10) of Table ?? display a similar exercise but using the global dollar factor, which recall is the difference in excess returns between high and low dollar-beta currency portfolios.
+Columns (5) and (10) of Table 7 display a similar exercise but instead using the global dollar factor, which recall is the difference in excess returns between high and low dollar-beta currency portfolios.
 While the average dollar excess return itself contains information about US-specific shocks as the bilateral exchange rate vis-à-vis the dollar must contain some information about the US pricing kernel, when we take the difference between the dollar portfolios, we purge US-specific shocks and isolate the global source of risk present in the average excess returns against the dollar.
-As we can see, HML carry risk is again significantly priced for the carry trade and all portfolios at 8.4% and 7.5% per annum respectively.
-Furthermore note that in contrast to the specification without US risk purged, we now obtain a significant risk price for the global dollar factor for the entire cross-section of foreign exchange returns at 10.3%.
-This confirms the previous results comparing only intermediary capital and the dollar factors, showing that global risk is most pertinent in the pricing of exchange rate risk.
+As we can see, HML carry risk is again significantly priced for the carry trade and all portfolios at 8.4% and 6.5% per annum respectively.
+As in the case with the dollar factor, intermediary capital risk is also marginally priced at 2.3% per annum.
+Furthermore note that in contrast to the specification without US risk purged, we now obtain a significant risk price for the global dollar factor for the entire cross-section of foreign exchange returns at 8.7% per annum.
+This confirms the previous results, showing that global risk is most pertinent in the pricing of exchange rate risk and contains risks that are independent of those contained within the HML carry factor.